 3. Use local SEO to market to people in your city

-- Optimize your Google My Business listing: Your Google My Business listing appears in local search results when someone searches for a business in your area.
+- Optimize your Google Business Profile listing: Your Google Business Profile listing appears in local search results when someone searches for a business in your area.
 You’ll want to claim your listing and fill out all the information, like your hours of operation, location, and a description of your business.

 - Optimize for local keywords: Local keywords typically include a location in them, like “pizza restaurant in Los Angeles.”
 Optimizing for these keywords will help you rank in search results for local businesses.